btcsuite/btcd/README.md

 - Add remaining missing RPC calls
 - Add option to allow btcd run as a daemon/service
 - Complete several TODO items in the code
-- Offer 32-bit MSI as well as the 64-bit one
 - Offer cross-compiled binaries for popular OSes (Fedora, Ubuntu, FreeBSD, OpenBSD)

 ## GPG Verification Key